HistoricEngland/H.API/HGRSchemaDocumentation.md

 **Description**: The numerical northing (Y) coordinate for a feature (MIDAS).
 Depending on the spatial reference system it either stands for latitude or northing values.\
 **Validation Rules**: [Required](ValidationRules.md#required), [Numeric](ValidationRules.md#numeric), [SpatialCoordinate](ValidationRules.md#spatialcoordinate)\
 **Acceptable Values**: If record.pointGeometry.referenceSystem = EPSG 4326 must be decimal LATITUDE value\
-If record.pointGeometry.referenceSystem =  EPSG 27700  must be absolute NORTHING co-ordinate value
+If record.pointGeometry.referenceSystem =  EPSG 27700  must be NORTHING co-ordinate value

 ---